veeral-patel/true-positive/docs/work_with_cases/restrict_access.md

 2. A member of a case can have a role of either "Can View" or "Can Edit" in the case

 ![](https://storage.googleapis.com/tp_landing_page_videos/case_members.png)

+When a case is created, its creator is automatically added as a member with a "Can Edit" role.
+The case's creator can then add additional members.

 ## Manage members